 We can understand the countercultural, subcultural, and atomized modes as attempts to address the defects of the systematic mode, and to restore lost benefits of choicelessness.
 They successively rejected three of systems’ key principles: rationality, universality, and coherence.
 These principles contribute to the oppressive rigidity of the systematic mode, because it takes them as eternalistic absolutes.
 Jettisoning them brought significant benefits.
 Unfortunately, each anti-systematic move was also, in part, regressive: walking back in longing for the choiceless mode.

 Rationality, universality, and coherence contribute to systems’ beneficial functioning.
-Since the breakdown of the systematic mode, rational, large-scale, coherent systems have became increasingly inconceivable.
+Since the breakdown of the systematic mode, rational, large-scale, coherent systems have become increasingly inconceivable.
 Unfortunately, without them, civilization is impossible.
 A collapse of our legacy systems, under assault from anti-rational, anti-universal, anti-coherent myopia, would be catastrophic.

 The fluid mode must restore all three principles, but in relativized forms that recognize their inseparable nebulosity and pattern.
 This requires a better understanding of the nature of meaningness—which I hope Meaningness, the book, supplies.